don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 ## CLASSES

-JS' prototype system can be interpreted as a somewhat free-form take on abstract data types or classes.
+JS' prototype system can be interpreted as a somewhat informaal take on an OO concept called _classes_.
 A class defines the shape of a type of object -- what methods and properties it has.
 Such an object is called an _instance_ of the class.